Why business composability is key to manufacturing success

 The impact of composability on the end user

-The importance of composability in manufacturing is clear, particularly for supply chain management.
-But manufacturers taking a composable approach to their business architecture can also pass these benefits onto their customers.
+The importance of business composability in manufacturing is clear, particularly for supply chain management.
+But manufacturers taking a composable approach can also pass these benefits onto their customers.

 The fully composable manufacturing tech stack